 Some parts of the island are exposed to winds from the South China Sea and the Pacific Ocean making it ideal for surfers, windsurfers, and kite boarders.
 The best time to do these is between July and October.

 If you’re not into those activities, you can chill at the Blue Lagoon or Saud Beach which both have powdery white sands and clear blue waters.
 Maira-Ira beach is also perfect for catching an attractive view of the Tres Marias Islands.
 Depending on the season, the sea might bring strong waves or calm waters.
 If the waves are too strong, be careful not to swim too far from the shore.

-The beaches at Pagudpud are a bit harder to access compared to other destinations which means they are not always full.
+The beaches at Pagudpud are a bit harder to access compared to other best beaches in the Philippines which means they are not always full.
 If you’re lucky, you might just have the beach all to yourself where you can spend some alone time bumming around, swimming, and surfing.
 Don’t forget to drop by Kapurpurawan to witness the pristine rock formations that resemble a beautiful sculpture.